NeuralLog/marketing/zero-knowledge-architecture.md

 NeuralLog integrates seamlessly with AI agent frameworks:

-1. SDK adapters for popular agent frameworks
+1. SDK adapters for popular agent frameworks, all built on our TypeScript Client SDK
-2. Zero-knowledge authentication for AI agents
+2. Zero-knowledge authentication for AI agents, with all cryptographic operations happening client-side
-3. Granular permission controls for AI access
+3. Granular permission controls for AI access, without compromising the zero-knowledge architecture
-4. Audit trails for all AI interactions
+4. Audit trails for all AI interactions, while maintaining end-to-end encryption

 ## Why Zero-Knowledge Matters